ksajan/Fusion/README.md

 # Fusion
-An automated process of taking photos or videos using Cannon API and cannon camera for professional at places like events, field and taking phots in harsh climate
+An automated process of taking photos or videos using Cannon API with Cannon camera.
+This automated process is for professionals and event managers who would like to automate the process of capturing wildlife and events respectively.
+And this code make that thing a reality.

 ## Requirements